amit-parmar-dev/amits-crudget/README.md

 # Amit's CRUDget

-This is a simple CRUD (create, read, update, delete) budgeting app that I created to improve my understanding of React.js
+This is a simple CRUD (create, read, update, delete) budgeting app that I created to improve and showcase my understanding of React.js

 ## How to Use